NREL/PyChargeModel/README.md

 There are other default parameters that can be further modified by providing a CSV file name and its input path where such parameter values can be listed.
 An example of such a file is included in this repo.

-Similarly, an EVSE agent or object can be instantiated by providing the following name-value pairs:
+Similarly, an EVSE agent or object can be instantiated by providing the following key-value pairs:
 1. `evse_id` : A numerical EVSE ID [reqd.]
 2. `efficiency` : Efficiency of the EVSE as a fraction between 0 and 1 [reqd.]
 3. `Prated_kW` : Rated power capacity of the EVSE in kW [reqd.]